wethegit/preact-stickerbook/README.md

 ## Basic usage

 This is the most simplistic way of using it, it's an artboard with the stickers.
 No fuzz.

 Most likely you will want more control, you will want to generate downloads, add and remove stickers, and more.
-Check out the full demo on [Codepen](https://codepen.io/team/wtc/pen/KKNvWdo).
+Check out the full demo on [Codepen](https://codepen.io/team/wtc/pen/KKNvWdo) and also the complete implementation in the [Playground](./src/app.tsx).

 ```jsx
 import { h, render } from "preact"